 Tyres are your only contact with the road so make sure they’re properly inflated.
 Under-inflated tyres have less grip and more flex.
 If they’re over-inflated you also have less grip, plus the risk of overheating.

-If you have any questions about your cover, double check with your track day insurer before you get behind the wheel.
+If you have any questions about your cover, double-check with your track day insurer before the event.